mna/luashell/README.md

 This is the same as `Cmd:exec` except that it returns the stdout output as a string instead of the true/false boolean.
 The rest of the returned values are the same.
 If the command failed and no output was generated on stdout, it returns nil as output, so that it can be used in an `assert` call.
+Trailing newlines are removed.

 ### Cmd:redirect(target, truncate, ...)